memosasoft/Wiki-Nerd/readme.txt

 wiki-nerd_0.1

-This is a AI project for exploring machine learning and semantic networks.
+This is a AI project for exploring machine learning with Wikipedia.

 It uses nlp techniques to read wikipedia text data.
+This is an exploration project for tests NLP techniques and text extraction techniques from structured document.

-It memories the data and classifies it by extracting semantic networks based on keyword frequencies found in diferent section of a same wikipedia document.
-The document having a main title and sub title gives us the subject of specifique section of text.
+WikiNerd memories data and classifies it by extracting semantic based on keyword frequencies found in diferent section of a same wikipedia document.

-To classiy de word frequency date the title and sub title are used as the data subject.

-The system self-learn by reading wikipedia texts and linking the to the subject defined by title of each section of text.
+The system self-learn by reading wikipedia texts and linking subjects together it still in developpement.

 After the learning process the system can by switched to detection mode.

-It then reads a text conevets it to small semantic networks and the matches the networks to try to classsify the documents subjets being read.
+It then reads a text and the matches the networks to try to classsify the documents subjets being read.

 INSTALLATION GUIDE
 Just copy these folders to your working directory